 Important!
 Once your storefront is ready, you need to control the remains not only in storage but also set the “Out of stock” status on your online storefront on time.
 Since you also control the delivery and payment service, all you need to do is to prepare the kitchen and purchase the first, trial (and, therefore, a small) batch of products and alert your fans that you’re back.

 As you might’ve guessed, we have already developed a storefront.
 We are ready to share this if you do not like the options above.

 My team and I are currently working on the implementation of these products (admin panel + online payment via bot + site) for our coffee shop.
 I would like to say that this is a story with a good ending, but we are still only at the peak of quarantine and the economy is currently unpredictable.

 Nevertheless, I try to remain an optimistic realist, and at this time of a forced “pause,” we are getting ready for the happy time when we will all be able to walk the streets of our city again and meet friends for delicious coffee.
-And before that, we focus on internal processes so that even during quarantine, our customers have enough caffeine to survive this time with sanity.
+Before that, we focus on internal processes so that even during quarantine, our customers have enough caffeine to survive this time with sanity.